umdwr/teachinghub-v3/_sources/guides/continuity.rst.txt

 --------------------------
 **Choose one form of communication with your students and stick to it.** In focus groups, students said they preferred information to be posted in the announcements section of your Blackboard page, and then sent to them via Blackboard email to their UM email.

 **Communicate with your students** early and frequently.
 Cultivating a sense that you are present with the students in a meaningful if non-literal sense is crucial to successful online teaching.
-Begin the online experience with some kind of very low stakes community-building exercise, deployed as early as possible, to help students feel like they’re part of a community rather than individuals accessing course materials in parallel, isolated from each other.
+Begin the online experience with some kind of very low stakes community-building exercise, deployed as early as possible, to help students feel like they're part of a community rather than individuals accessing course materials in parallel, isolated from each other.

 **Use tools and approaches familiar to you and your students:** Try to rely on tools and workflows that are familiar to you and your students, and roll out new tools only when absolutely necessary.
-If a closure is caused by a local crisis, it may be already taxing everyone’s mental and emotional energy; introducing a lot of new tools and approaches may leave even less energy and attention for learning.
+If a closure is caused by a local crisis, it may be already taxing everyone's mental and emotional energy; introducing a lot of new tools and approaches may leave even less energy and attention for learning.

 **Contact Andrew Davis** if you have a student who is utilizing classroom accommodations so you can be sure to maintain those during periods of academic disruption.